How we use your information

 Access to personal information

 Cobalt ICT tries to be as open as it can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information by making a GDPR ‘subject access request’ using the contact details at the bottom of this page.
+We are legally obliged to provide such information within 30 days of your request.
 If we do hold information about you we will:

 give you a description of it;